 Inflation Rate in Kyrgyzstan averaged 6.86 percent from 2003 until 2021, reaching an all time high of 32.45 percent in July of 2008 and a record low of -0.70 percent in February of 2019.
 This page provides the latest reported value for - Kyrgyzstan Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Kyrgyzstan Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Inflation Rate in Kyrgyzstan is expected to be 12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Kyrgyzstan to stand at 7.50 in 12 months time.
+Inflation Rate in Kyrgyzstan is expected to be 15.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Kyrgyzstan Inflation Rate is projected to trend around 5.00 percent in 2022, according to our econometric models.